PAULAQ'S COCONUT CREAM PUFFS

 11. Alternate between folding and gently stirring until the ganache is a single, cohesive mixture.

-13. Ensure water or any other liquid will not drip into your cooling ganache.
+13. Ensure water or any other liquid will not drip or splash into your cooling ganache.

 14. The ganache is ready when it very slowly slides around in the bowl.